mad-lab/transit/src/pytransit/doc/source/CGI.rst

 *Significantly enriched gene : ndh*

 *ndh* is one of the signifincantly enriched genes in this experiment.
-In its plot, notice how sgRNAs of high strength (blue green ones) show a strong upwards trend but those will lower strength (the orange ones) do not.
+In its plot, notice how sgRNAs of high efficiency (blue green ones) show a strong upwards trend but those will lower efficiency (the orange ones) do not.
 In fact there a few sgRNAs that show almost no change in fractional abundace as concentration increases.

 .. image:: _images/ndh_lmplot.png
   :width: 400